grafana/scenes/docusaurus/docs/advanced-adhoc-fIlters.md

 }),
 ```

-As you can see `AdHocFiltersVariable` should not be created using the normal constructor but the static factory function `AdHocFiltersVariable.create`.
+As you can see, you shouldn't create `AdHocFiltersVariable` using the normal constructor but the static factory function `AdHocFiltersVariable.create`.
 This factory function helps create both the variable
 and the inner `AdHocFilterSet` and makes sure the inner set has `applyMode` set to `manual`.

-With this variable you can now use the filters easily in specific queries by using it as a normal variable.
+With this variable, you can now use the filters easily in specific queries by using it as a normal variable.

 Example: